Why You Should Incorporate Link Diversity in your SEO

 The Three Kings

 Guest posts are newly written articles (no age or preexisting backlinks) on inner-pages of niche-relevant websites.
 The backlinks you get from guest posts are usually contextual.
+Guest posts can be purchased or created through manual outreach.
+The latter may involve you actually writing the article yourself, in which case you get total control over the content, keyword density, etc.

 Guest posts are great because they are: